 The face to face session are designed to allow participants to reflect on how to put their mathematical knowledge and learning into practice.
 These session will look at resources and approaches to teaching as well as considering typical misconceptions.
 The session will also give participants the opportunity to discuss their learning with subject experts.

-Training will take place in Manchester, Bury and Oldham.
-Participants will be able to attend the most suitable location Confirmed dates are given below
+The 3 day training programme can either be attended in Bury or Manchester.
+Participants will be able to attend the most suitable location.
+Confirmed dates are given below:

 Applicants for the Teacher Subject Specialism Training course should complete the application form below.